jundalisay/sp/content/en/material/principles/part-2/chapter-03c.md

 {{< youtube 6D9LNAgWbRE >}}

 This is where spacetime slices exist.
 In Cartesian Physics and the pre-Science era, this was known as extension.
+We can call it as metaphysical space, as opposed to spacetime which is physical space.

 {{< q a="Rene Descartes" c="" >}}
 The essence of matter consists in extension